PeakCare’s Ice Bank

 by Jane Bowman, Program Manager, Queensland Injectors Health Network, and Niki Parry, Treatment Support Worker/Queensland Pharmacotherapy Advocacy and Mediation Service Coordinator, Queensland Injectors Health Network

-Jane Bowman is Program Manager of treatment services at Queensland Injectors Health Network (QuIHN) Brisbane, and Niki is an AOD Case Worker at QuIHN and runs the Queensland Pharmacotherapy Advocacy and Mediation Service – a state wide peer based service that supports people who are on opiate replacement treatment across Queensland.
+Jane Bowman is Program Manager of treatment services at Queensland Injectors Health Network (QuIHN) Brisbane, and Niki is an AOD Case Worker at QuIHN and runs the Queensland Pharmacotherapy Advocacy and Mediation Service, a state wide peer based service that supports people who are on opiate replacement treatment across Queensland.
 Their joint keynote address explored maximising successful intervention options for people who use drugs and their families, and the importance of understanding the user, family and community in terms of causes, interventions and recovery.
-For more of PeakCare’s reflections on their presentation, read our blog article.
+For more of PeakCare’s reflections on this presentation, read the blog article.

 by Eddie Fewings, Substance Use Policy and Program Coordinator, Queensland Aboriginal and Islander Health Council, and Cameron Francis, Social Worker, Dovetail